SoundSafari/ShaderBalls/README.md

 # ShaderBalls
-**(PRs always welcome!
-Accepting anything that extends vanilla shadertoy.com functionality.)**

 ![](readme-assets/ShaderBalls.webp)

+**🎛️ - Your PRs are always welcome!
+Accepting anything that extends vanilla shadertoy.com functionality.**

 ## What it does

 This extension just includes:

 * A firefox/chromium extension to easily preview your shadertoy.com shaders on 3D objects.
-Free, public-domain/CC0-1.0, opensource.
+* Free, public-domain/CC0-1.0, opensource.
 * New button to trigger 3D preview

 ![](readme-assets/ShaderBalls.png)